libsteve/Go-Go-Gadget-Repo/assignment7/wagon/README.md

 To quit the program, press:

 	q 		-	quit the program
+	ESC-ESC	-	quit the program